SYH & the environment

-We recently installed a Seabin at the east end of the harbour, which sucks in water, passes it through a ‘catch bag’ and then pumps it back into the marina leaving litter and debris trapped in the catch bag.
+At the east end of the harbour is a Seabin , which sucks in water, passes it through a ‘catch bag’ and then pumps it back into the marina leaving litter and debris trapped in the catch bag.
 The marina is relatively free of man-made waste, so the Seabin will help collect any rubbish or debris that makes its way in from the river and beyond.

 Working in partnership with Suffolk Wildlife Trust, we also have various initiatives to maintain the surrounding wetlands, creeks and grasslands, which are home to bird species and other animals.